lotusatease/ifosslawbook/Italy.md

 the performance of a development agreement and is paid by the client, the exploitation rights are assigned to the contracting party.[^1]

-### Exclusive rights {#sec_italy_Exclusive_rights}
+### Exclusive rights

 According to article 64 bis of the Italian Copyright Law the exploitation rights comprise the exclusive right to perform or
 authorize:

-> \(a) the temporary or permanent reproduction of the computer program by
+> (a) the temporary or permanent reproduction of the computer program by
 > any means or in any form.
 Insofar as acts like the uploading,
 > displaying, execution, transmission or storage of a software program
 > require its reproduction, those acts are also subject to the
-> authorization of the copyright holder; (b) the translation, adaptation,
+> authorization of the copyright holder; (b) the translation,
-> transformation and any other modification of the computer program,
+> adaptation, transformation and any other modification of the computer
-> including the reproduction of the resulting program \[in other words,
+> program, including the reproduction of the resulting program \[in
-> creating a derivative work\], without prejudice to the author of the
+> other words, creating a derivative work\], without prejudice to the
-> modification; (c) any form of public distribution, including lending the
+> author of the modification; (c) any form of public distribution,
-> original computer program or copies thereof.
-The first sale within the
+> including lending the original computer program or copies thereof.
+The
-> \[the European Union\] exhausts the right to further control the
+> first sale within the \[the European Union\] exhausts the right to
-> distribution of such copy within the \[European Union\], with the
+> further control the distribution of such copy within the \[European
-> exception of the right to control the further lending of the program or
+> Union\], with the exception of the right to control the further
-> of a copy thereof.
+> lending of the program or of a copy thereof.

-### Exceptions to exclusive rights {#sec_italy_ExceptionstoExclusiveRights}
+### Exceptions to exclusive rights

 Article 64 ter of the law expressly provides that: